-Geoff Grandfield is an award-winning illustrator born in Bristol, England and now living in London.
+Geoff Grandfield is an award-winning illustrator born in Bristol, England and lives in London.
 He has worked with major newspapers and publishers since 1987.
-His work centres on the visual communication of ideas, narrative and atmosphere, influenced by the cinematography of film noir and the reductivism of modernist graphic art.
+His work centres on the visual communication of ideas, narrative and atmosphere, reoccurring themes are cinematography of film noir, modernist graphic art and the expression of architecture.
+His hand drawn iterative process explores composition and tone to attempt to convey non-visual content.

 As co-founder of ‘Mokita’ the illustration forum (since 2010), he has campaigned for the greater recognition of Illustration as a subject and its significance for international visual culture.